laminas/getlaminas.org/data/blog/2025/2025-03-18-mezzio101-adding-pages-to-a-mezzio-basic-application.md

     - tutorial
     - content-management
     - cli
-openGraphImage: '2025-03-18-mezzio101-creating-pages-for-a-presentation-site.png'
+openGraphImage: '2025-03-18-mezzio101-adding-pages-to-a-mezzio-basic-application.png'
-openGraphDescription: 'Mezzio 101: Creating Pages for a Presentation Site'
+openGraphDescription: 'Mezzio 101: Adding Pages to a Mezzio Basic Application'
 ---

-In the previous article we used the Mezzio Skeleton Installer to build a very basic application.
+In the [previous article](https://getlaminas.org/blog/2025-01-30-mezzio101-using-mezzio-skeleton-installer.html) we used the Mezzio Skeleton Installer to build a very basic application.
 Let's explore what we can do with it right away.

 The current components allow us to build a presentation site with static pages.